ABI-Software/ABIBook/OpenCOR/index.rst

 OpenCOR
 =======

 `OpenCOR <http://www.opencor.ws/>`_ is an `open source <http://opencor.ws/user/licensing.html>`_, cross-platform and `CellML <http://www.cellml.org/>`_-based modelling environment.
 The following documentation refers to the ``2013-06-22`` version of OpenCOR, for which supported platforms can be found :ref:`here <OpenCOR-supportedplatforms>`.

+.. _OpenCOR-downloadLinks:

 This version of OpenCOR for each of the supported platforms is available from the `tutorial download page <http://www.cellml.org/getting-started/tutorials/embc13/downloads/downloads#OpenCOR-downloads>`_.

 OpenCOR provides two types of user interfaces: